Col. Mike Randerson Scholarship

 Columbia, MO 65216

-All applicants will be notified of the selection committee’s decision by way of letter by April 30, 2017.
+Recipients will be notified of the selection committee’s decision by way of letter by April 30.

 Col. Mike Randerson

-Col. David "Mike" Randerson was the first vice president for the Division of Adult Higher Education (AHE) from 1995 to 2014.
-Under his guidance, the number of students enrolled in AHE courses grew from 4,000 to 18,000, and the number of Nationwide Campuses grew from 17 to 35, half of which are located on military bases.
+Col. David "Mike" Randerson was the first vice president for what was known as the Division of Adult Higher Education.
+He served from 1995 to 2014.
+Under his guidance, the number of non-traditional students enrolled in courses grew from 4,000 to 18,000.
+The number of learning venues nationwide grew from 17 to 35, half of which are located on military bases.

-Prior to his service to Columbia College, Randerson taught aerospace studies and chaired the Air Force Reserves Training Corps at the University of Missouri.
+Prior to his service to Columbia College, Randerson taught aerospace studies at the University of Missouri.
+He also chaired the Air Force Reserves Training Corps at MU.

-He spent 25 years in the U.S. Air Force as director of Student Affairs and professor of national security studies at Air University’s Air War College.
+He spent 25 years in the U.S. Air Force.
+Randerson served as director of Student Affairs and professor of national security studies at Air University’s Air War College.

 He retired in 1995 in the rank of colonel and is a life member of the Air Force Association.